+After determining the $O_2$ Value of the Sample press the $\blacktriangleright$ key again to proceed with the calibration.
 Enter the $O_2$ value of the sample then press the [ENTER] key to start calibration.

 After the calibration the slope calibration factor S and the offset calibration factor Z are displayed.
 Select Yes to save the new calibration values and the successful Calibration is confirmed on the display.
-If an ISM sensor is connected, the calibration data will be stored in the sensor.
-The A resp.
-B in the top left hand corner disappears after 20 seconds.
+The H in the top left hand corner disappears after 20 seconds.

-7.4 Ozone Calibration (Thornton Models only)
+7.4 Ozone Calibration (Mettler-Toledo Thornton only)